 Through this experience, I have following tips about taking bathing equipment on holiday.
 Firstly, the bathing equipment can’t be bulky or heavy.
 People will not travel with bathing equipment that takes up valuable room for luggage and other holiday paraphernalia.

 People also want to avoid having to lug a heavy piece of equipment from the car to the accommodation.
 As well as this, the equipment needs to be discreet.
-This is a tricky one because wanting to hide the use of equipment feeds into the medical model of disability, and why should people feel embarrassed about having to use the equipment.
+This is a tricky one because wanting to hide the use of equipment feeds into the medical model of disability, and why should people feel embarrassed about having to use equipment.
 However, in my experience people want to have the choice about this and having something that doesn’t stick out like a sore thumb as you unpack the car is an important consideration for many of us.

 Finally, I have learnt that the equipment has to be able to fit into the bath.
 This point may seem obvious, but the design of the bath at home is unlikely to be the same as the one on holiday.
 Therefore, it is important that the bath lifter is easy to adjust and has the flexibility in design to accommodate a wider range of bath shapes, materials, and depths.